Course Withdrawal Policy

 16 credit hour limit for course withdrawals

-Beginning Fall 2014, all undergraduate students will be limited to withdrawing from a maximum of 16 credit hours during their undergraduate career.
+All undergraduate students will be limited to withdrawing from a maximum of 16 credit hours during their undergraduate career.
 This limitation does not include course withdrawals completed within the course adjustment period (as identified on the Academic Calendar) that do not count as attempted hours and are not limited to 16 credits .
-Students who have not exceeded their 16 credit limit may withdraw from a course or courses after the course adjustment period and within the first eight weeks of the term without incurring a WF grade (Withdrawn Failing).
+Students who have not exceeded their 16 credit limit may withdraw from a course or courses after the course adjustment period and through the withdrawal deadline established at the 60% point of the instructional period without incurring a WF grade (Withdrawn Failing).
 Withdrawal from courses within the 16 credit limit will be indicated on a transcript with a grade of WX.

-Courses of less than one semester’s duration, including Summer School courses, shall have shorter withdrawal deadlines (proportional to the course adjustment and eight-week deadline for the regular semester).
-All withdrawal deadlines are published on the University Registrar’s Office website.
+Courses of less than one semester’s duration, including Summer School courses, shall have withdrawal deadlines proportional to the instructional period of the course as published on the University Registrar’s Office website.

 All WX courses count as attempted hours and are subject to academic standing, financial aid, and Satisfactory Academic Progress rules and calculations.